ONLYOFFICE/OneClickInstall-Docs/README.md

 ## Overview

+This repo contains scripts to quickly install ONLYOFFICE Document Server.

-ONLYOFFICE Document Server is a free collaborative online office suite comprising viewers and editors for texts, spreadsheets and presentations, fully compatible with Office Open XML formats: .docx, .xlsx, .pptx and enabling collaborative editing in real time.
+ONLYOFFICE Document Server is a free collaborative online office suite comprising viewers and editors for texts, spreadsheets and presentations, fully compatible with Office Open XML formats: .docx, .xlsx, .pptx.

 Starting from version 6.0, Document Server is distributed under a new name - ONLYOFFICE Docs.

 ONLYOFFICE Docs can be used as a part of [ONLYOFFICE Workspace](#onlyoffice-workspace) or with third-party sync&share solutions (e.g. Nextcloud, ownCloud, Seafile) to enable collaborative editing within their interface.

 It has three editions - [Community, Enterprise, and Developer](#onlyoffice-docs-editions).

+`docs-install.sh` is used to install ONLYOFFICE Docs Community Edition.

+`docs-enterprise-install.sh` installs ONLYOFFICE Docs Enterprise Edition.

+`docs-developer-install.sh` istalls ONLYOFFICE Docs Developer Edition.

 ## Functionality